area9innovation/flow9/doc/devcontainer.md

 ### Linux or WSL (Windows Subsystem for Linux)

-Clone the flow9 git repository to a sub folder.
+Clone the flow9 git repository, it is recommended to use a sub-folder of home.
 For example "prg"

 	cd ~
 	mkdir prg